DanielContreras18881/ionic-dark-grey-theme/README.md

-Dark Theme for ionic2+ apps
+Dark Theme for Ionic (2+) apps
 ----------------------------

-This is a "Work in Progress" Dark Theme implementation for ionic2+ apps.
+This is a "Work in Progress" Dark Theme implementation for Ionic (2+)  apps.

 There are several components that still need styling, but its a start.
 Feel free to contribute with PRs.
 I'm also not sure if I did this the right way, so feel free to fix